When do these language sessions start?

 I just signed up online and language sessions have already started.
 Should I wait for a confirmation email?

 Try to attend the first session, or within the first three weeks, and attend as regularly as you can to get the best possible learning experience.
-As of this spring 2013, we will be asking students who have not attended the first five classes to consider themselves withdrawn.
+We will be asking students who have not attended the first five classes to consider themselves withdrawn.
 Also, if you miss five classes, then you will be dropped from enrollment.

 I registered a few weeks ago.
 Do I need to get a confirmation email, or can I just go to the first meeting?